 You’ll want to edit and re-read your essay, checking to make sure it sounds exactly the way you want it to.
 Here are some things to remember:

-Make sure everything flows together.
+- Make sure everything flows together.
 As you move through the essay, transition words will be paramount.
 Transition words are the glue that connects every paragraph together and prevents the essay from sounding disjointed.
 You can even use a list of transition words to help get you started.

 In your introduction, it’s important to include a hook.
 This is the line or line that will lure a reader in and encourage them to want to learn more.
 For more on this, check out how to write a hook.
 And, to help you formulate a killer conclusion, scan through these conclusion examples.

 Now the essay is written, but you're not quite done.
 Reread what you've written, looking out for mistakes and typos.

-You might also want to consider the difference between quoting, paraphrasing, and summarizing.
+- You might also want to consider the difference between quoting, paraphrasing and summarizing.
 Quoting is reserved for lines of text that are identical to an original piece of writing.
 Paraphrasing is reserved for large sections of someone else’s writing that you want to convey in your own words.
 Summarizing puts the main points from someone else’s text into your own words.
-Here's more on When to Quote, Paraphrase, or Summarize.